A Moroccan Metropolis: The Essential Travel Guide to Casablanca

 While Casablanca’s medina lacks the atmosphere of its counterparts in Marrakech and Fes, the city’s architecture makes it worthy of a wander.
 Place Mohamed V is the beating heart of Casablanca and where many of its most important institutions reside, including the grand Palace of Justice and the Bank of Morocco building.
 Their neo-Moorish facades blend traditional Moroccan designs with the sleek lines of Art Deco and Art Nouveau.

 This unique Mauresque architectural style was the brainchild of French Resident-General Lyautey, who sought to modernise Casablanca in the early 1900s while preserving its cultural heritage.
-Wandering the downtown district between Place Mohamed V and Boulevard Mohamed V, you'll discover block after block of these ornate buildings that fuse European and Moroccan influences into a distinctive Casablancan style.
+In the city, you'll discover block after block of these elegant buildings that fuse European and Moroccan influences into a distinctive Casablancan style.

-For some of the best examples, take a stroll down Rue Tahar Sabti or Boulevard Mohamed V. Admire the intricate geometric patterns, horseshoe arches and other details that make Mauresque architecture so recognisable.
-To really immerse yourself in Casablanca’s architectural heritage, I’d recommend this walking tour of the medina and its surroundings.
+For some of the best examples, take a stroll down Rue Tahar Sabti or Boulevard Mohamed V. Be sure to take note of the intricate geometric patterns and horseshoe arches that make Mauresque architecture so unique.
+To really immerse yourself in Casablanca’s architectural heritage,

 Tour the Hassan II Mosque